Calisthenics: Common exercises

 The side-straddle hop is a two-action exercise.
 From a standing position, the subject first jumps slightly into the air while moving the legs more than a shoulder-width apart, swinging the arms overhead, and clapping the palms together.
 Secondly, the subject jumps slightly into the air once again while swinging the arms down and to the side, finally returning to a standing position.
 Both actions must be alternated per repetition.

-Bodyweight exercise

-Bodyweight exercises (also called bodyweight workouts) are strength training exercises that use an individual's own weight to provide resistance against gravity.
-Bodyweight exercises can enhance a range of biomotor abilities including strength, power, endurance, speed, flexibility, coordination and balance.
-Such strength training has become more popular among recreational and professional athletes.
-Bodyweight training uses simple abilities like pushing, pulling, squatting, bending, twisting and balancing.
-Movements such as the push-up, the pull-up, and the sit-up are among the most common bodyweight exercises.

-Advantages

-A bodyweight squat exercise requires little space and no equipment.
-After squatting down an individual returns to standing while moving their arms back to their sides.
-The height of the squat can be adjusted higher or lower depending on individual requirements (i.e., someone unaccustomed to exercise may instead perform half or quarter squats).
-Due to their movement range, squats are regarded as among the most effective exercises to improve strength and endurance.